learnk8s/learnk8s.io/_posts/2018-01-14-smaller-docker-images.md

 Yes!
 You can still attach to a running container and you have an overall smaller image.

-It sounds very good, but there's a catch - I know annyoing isn't it?
+It sounds very good, but there's a catch - I know, annoying isn't it?

 Alpine based images are based in muslc - an alterntative standard library for C.